ray2day/ray2day/README.md

 - keep having conversations with professionals in the workfield to help me to choose my path in coding

 **As far learning C# coding / .NET development concerned I am BUSY WITH:**
-- Working!! (..and ofcourse learning a lot at Bookerz!)</BR>
+- Working!!
+Learning a lot at Bookerz!</BR>

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**
-- improve my C# / .NET and SQL skills even more...
+- improve my C# / .NET, SQL and Javascript skills even more...
 - just gain workexperience
 - keep up with new things in .NET with main focus on Blazor

 **And if time left I would like to:**
 - learn more Blazor (build my own new MSX website (hobby) Blazor Webassembly / and Blazor Server App)
-- more indepth about the differnet architectures / best practices etc.
+- more indepth about the different architectures / best practices etc.
-- better understanding and learn more of building IOS and mobile applications (MAUI / Blazor Hybrid)
-- expand my front-end knowledge (HTML, CSS, Bootstrap, Angular, React, Vue)
+- expand my front-end knowledge (Javascript, HTML, CSS and Bootstrap)
-- learn other programming languages (C++, Java)
--

 How to reach me:
 vanhoornraymond@gmail.com